 For how long may a student pause a test form?

 A student may pause his or her own test form or a Test Administrator may pause the test for the student(s).
 A test form can be paused and unpaused at any time during the test window.
 Pause timers determine the length of time during which the student's test may be unpaused and the student may review any of the previously answered items.
-A Checkpoint form has a 4 hour timer while an Interim form has a 2 hour pause timer.
+For all tests, except Writing, the pause timer is 20 minutes.
+For writing tests, there is no pause timer imposed.
 The student can still unpause the test form once this timer period has passed, however s/he would not be able to review the previously answered test questions, even if they were marked for review.
 There is an Administrative Procedure that can be applied to allow the student to review previously answered items.
-This ia known as a Grace Period Extension or GPE.
-For more information on Pause Limits, Pausing a test form, or Grace Period Extensions, please see the Test Administration Manual, the TIDE Manual, or the Training on Managing Users in the Educator section of the Resource page.
+This is known as a Grace Period Extension or GPE.
+For more information on Pause Limits, Pausing a test form, or Grace Period Extensions, please see the Test Administration Manual, the TIDE Manual, or the Training on Managing Users on the Resource page.

 How should educators use Practice Tests?